-Preston Bristow is the current Zoning Administrator, who works in the town offices on Monday through Wednesday from 9 AM to 3:30 PM.
+Preston Bristow is the current Zoning Administrator, who works in the town offices on Monday and Tuesday from 9 AM to 3:30 PM.
 The Zoning Administrator can also be reached by email or by calling: 802-234-9211 x 2.

 Town Forest Fire Wardens are appointed by the State of Vermont’s Commissioner of Forests, Parks and Recreation, with the approval of the town Selectboard.
 Fire Wardens serve a 5-year term and have no term limits.
 They are responsible for forest fire prevention and suppression in the Town of Barnard.
 Click here to learn more about the state’s Town Forest Fire Warden program, and the responsibilities of Fire Wardens.